GENERAL INFORMATION NOTICE

 How is the amount of the opening bid determined?

 If the property is not homestead property, the amount of the opening bid equals the total of unpaid taxes and interest, the Tax Collector’s administration fees, the Clerk of Circuit Court’s administration fees and expenditure fees required by the Florida Statutes to bring the property to delinquent tax sale.
 If the property is homestead property, half of the assessed value from the tax roll is added to the above amounts for the total opening bid.
-If there are no higher bids, the land is sold to the certificate holder, who shall forthwith pay to the clerk the documentary stamp tax and recording fees due.
+If there are no higher bids, the land is sold to the certificate holder, who shall forthwith pay to the clerk any amounts included in the minimum bid not already paid, including but not limited to, the documentary stamp tax, the recording fees, and, if the property is homestead property, the moneys to cover the one-half value of the homestead within 30 days after the sale.

 Where can I obtain information regarding the sale of tax certificates?